 A few weeks ago when reading The Easter Gift published by John Newbery, I ran across the term “shews in boxes.”
-Context made it clear that they were nice toys that might be given as a reward to boys or girls for being on their best behavior.
+Context made it clear that they were nice toys given as rewards to boys or girls for being on their best behavior.
 My hunch was that the phrase was a synonym for “peep-shows.”
 Certainly that’s the object referred to in Lydia Maria Child’s “The Magician’s Show Box” and Nathaniel’s “Fancy’s Show Box,” both of which were published in the early nineteenth century.
 But during the eighteenth century, the term comprised another kind of novelty format–the moving panorama.

-These toys were sold by James Kirk, an engraver who was one of the three sons of the medal and gem engraver John Kirk (1701-1761).
-Newspaper advertisements in the early 1750s indicate that pere Kirk, whose shop was located on the north side of St. Paul’s Church yard, went in with his son James, the proprietor of a toyshop a stone’s throw away, to sell sets of money weights.
+These toys were sold by James Kirk, an engraver who was one of the three sons of the medal and gem engraver John Kirk (there is some question as to his birth and death dates).
+Newspaper advertisements in the early 1750s indicate that pere Kirk, whose shop was located on the north side of St. Paul’s Church yard, went in with his son James, the proprietor of a toyshop, a stone’s throw away, to sell sets of money weights.
 James was an enterprising entrepreneur in his own right, issuing tokens with pictures of the shop’s interior one side to promote the premises, which boasted a grotto and waterworks to enhance the shopping experience.
-Like many eighteenth-century booksellers, or engravers, Kirk stocked sundries like Woodcock’s sticking plaster, an early type of Bandaid; this elaborate engraved advertisement is pasted down on the rear wrapper of one of his pamphlets of London cries.
+Like many eighteenth-century booksellers, or engravers, Kirk stocked sundries like Woodcock’s sticking plaster, an early type of Band Aid; this elaborate engraved advertisement is pasted down on the rear wrapper of one of his pamphlets of London cries.

 I couldn’t find any newspaper advertisements for Cotsen’s third specimen of a Kirk cries moving panorama.
 It’s hard to tell if it originally had a title page, but there is no doubt that it was produced from another plate, because it is an alphabet illustrated with a completely different set of criers printed on bluish paper.
 It’s not in original condition: clumsy repairs on the box cover up the original Dutch gilt paper and flimsy little handles have been substituted for the round knobs on the bottom.
 An old manuscript with calculations has been cut up to reattach the left hand edge of the strip to the roller.